No more struggling to match the rice type to the function!

 What surprises a lot of people is that Zojirushi rice cookers don’t actually have a dedicated sushi setting – this is combined with the normal ‘white’ rice setting and water levels are just adjusted to achieve the ‘stickier’ sushi finish.
 Short grain rice does need slightly different cooking cycles and water levels, so having a dedicated feature for short grain is very useful.

-In Sakura, you can use the short grain setting to cook short grain rice for eating in Japanese dishes such as Japanese curry and tonkatsu as well as using it for sushi and sticky/glutinous rice and simply adjust the water amounts.
+In Sakura and Bamboo, you can use the short grain setting to cook short grain rice for eating in Japanese dishes such as Japanese curry and tonkatsu as well as using it for sushi and sticky/glutinous rice and simply adjust the water amounts in Sakura (Bamboo has special marks on the inner bowl for short grain rice).
 The results are outstanding!
 Confusingly for people using Zojirushi rice cookers, the ‘sweet’ setting is actually used for sticky/glutinous rice and not a dessert style dish like rice pudding!

 Now moving on to brown rice – this can also be short or long grain but the overriding factor is, that it’s brown rice, so it needs more cooking no matter the length of the grain so you should always use the ‘brown’ setting on a rice cooker.